 Basic tips to offer leash training to your goat:

-- The younger your goat, the better it would be to start the training
+- The younger your goat, the better it is to start the training

 - Work one goat at a time if you are training a bunch of goats